Fortress of Solitude

 At some point after, Superman abandons his "Space Fortress" and gains a new Arctic one, unlike the older versions, this new Fortress has the appearance of a giant spiky crystal ball.
 How Superman obtained this Fortress and whats become of the Space one is still unknown due to the 5 year time gap.

 'Super Friends' TV show

 The Fortress of Solitude is included in the Super Friends television series.
 The Fortress of Solitude was essentially the same as the comic version.
 In one episode of the Super Friends which Superman died, the Super Friends visited the Fortress of Solitude and it required a giant key to enter the fortress, just like the comic version.

 The Fortress of Solitude has appeared in various Superman films since the 1970s.
 This version is considerably different than in the comics.
 In these films, it is usually depicted as a crystal cave that was created by throwing a Kryptonian crystalline object onto the permafrost in the vicinity of the North Pole.

 Man of Steel movie

-In the new Superman Movie: Man of Steel.
-The fortress is a crashed Krypton colonization ship equipped with a birthing matrix to create new Kryptonians, It is unlike its previous incarnations made of a Kryptonian metal like substance rather then sunstone crystal.
+In the Superman Movie: Man of Steel, the fortress is a crashed Krypton colonization ship equipped with a birthing matrix to create new Kryptonians.
+It is unlike previous incarnations where it is made of a Kryptonian metal-like substance rather than sunstone crystal.

-It was destroyed during a fight between General Zod & Kal-El it remains unknown how much if any of the ship survived it's destruction!
+It was destroyed during a fight between General Zod and Kal-El, and it remains unknown how much, if any, of the ship survived its apparent destruction.